 If you want to use public transportation, you must go to the local national university bus stop.
 San Antonio Abad is the name of the university.
 From there, you’ll wait “El Huerto” public transport line.
 It will take to Tambomachay in 40 minutes.

-The return is the same way; you’ll wait for the “El huerto” bus at the same entrance to Tambomachay heading to Cusco.
+The return is the same way; you’ll wait for the “El Huerto” bus at the same entrance to Tambomachay heading to Cusco.
 The cost is 0.26 cents of $ USD.
 Here, you will probably be traveling standing up and are more likely to encounter pickpockets.

 Schedules and entrances